-DPM Teo Chee Hean delivered this speech at the launch of the Public Sector Sustainability Plan and the opening ceremony of the Singapore Sustainability Academy on World Environment Day on 5 Jun 2017 at City Square Mall.
+Speech by DPM and Coordinating Minister for National Security, Teo Chee Hean, at the launch of the Public Sector Sustainability Plan and the opening ceremony of the Singapore Sustainability Academy on World Environment Day on 5 June 2017 at City Square Mall.

 Mr Masagos Zulkifli, Minister for the Environment and Water Resources,

 Mr Edwin Khew, Chairman, Sustainable Energy Association of Singapore,

 Mr Sherman Kwek, Deputy CEO, City Developments Limited,

 Ladies and Gentlemen,

 Today is UN World Environment Day, and I am happy to join you at the opening of the Singapore Sustainability Academy, to reaffirm our commitment to environmental sustainability and climate action.

 Singapore’s journey towards sustainability started in the 1960s before environmental issues became a global concern.
 We made a conscious decision to green our country, clean up our streets, and enact laws against pollution.
 Today, Singapore is widely recognised as a liveable and sustainable city.
 We were 2nd among 100 cities in the 2016 Sustainable Cities Index.
 And we will continue our sustainability efforts and contribute to global action to address climate change.

 As a small island-state, Singapore takes climate change seriously.
 We will be particularly vulnerable to higher sea-levels, rising temperatures, and more extreme rainfall in our region by the end of this century.

 These findings from our 2015 National Climate Change Study are consistent with global studies assessed by the Intergovernmental Panel on Climate Change.